 Have you ever wondered why Botanic Organic bottles are amber colored, and why almost all of our products contain closures that are either pumps, sprays or disc caps?
 Let me start by saying that we understand how it it can be a lovely sensory experience to open a jar of cream, dip your fingers into it and retrieve exactly the amount of product that you wish to use.
 It can also be very gratifying to scrape out every tiny, last bit of cream from the container.

 You might then ask why we use bottles with serum pumps, sprayers and disc caps rather than open screw cap jars.
-The answer certainly is not because they're easier for us to produce and fill.
+The answer certainly is not because they're easier for us to fill!
 It also isn't because we can't live without the look of our round, amber bottles - although we certainly don’t mind this look.
-And it's most definitely not because pumps and sprayers are less expensive to buy, or because they never have any issues with dispensing product.
+And it's most definitely not because pumps and sprayers are less expensive to buy, or because they never have any issues with dispensing product, (more about this problem later).

 The answer is — because these containers and closures provide the very best physical protection for the organic, cold pressed, raw oil and butter ingredients that go into our formulas.
 With proper protection from photo-oxidation (light damage), and by creating small and fresh batches of product that aren't stored in warehouses for indefinite periods of time, we are able to safely use lower levels of preservatives that are derived from ingredients granted GRAS (Generally Regarded As Safe) and accepted by ECOCERT as preservatives to be used in certified organic cosmetics.
 Not to mention that our oil-only based formulas can remain preservative-free by using only the antioxidants vitamin E and rosemary leaf extract to slow oxidation.